RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/aqueduct.decorator.md

   Can be either a path to the requirements.txt file or a list of pip requirements specifiers.
   (eg. ["transformers==4.21.0", "numpy==1.22.4"].
 If not supplied, we'll first look for a `requirements.txt` file in the same directory as the decorated function and install those.
-Otherwise, we'll attempt to infer the requirements with `pip freeze`.
+Otherwise, the method raises RequirementsMissingError exception.
   num_outputs:
   The number of outputs the decorated function is expected to return.
   Will fail at runtime if a different number of outputs is returned by the function.